technetium-inc/Punch/README.md

  All statements must end with a semicolon and there ***must*** be a newline at the end of you file.

+ In addition to the basic syntax, you also need to know about the lives system.
+Every program in Punch starts out with 100 lives and every statement that you type takes away from that number. anything to do with stdout (TrashTalk & TrashTalkLn) is worth 5 and variable assignments (FaceSlap) are worth 4.

 ## Downloads
 ### [1.0.0](https://github.com/technetium-inc/Punch/releases/tag/v1.0.0)
 [Windows](https://github.com/technetium-inc/Punch/releases/download/v1.0.0/punch.exe)